 When you not sure if it contains basic markers that real human urine have, when you are not sure that the heat pad will keep it the right temperature, and when you even have to potentially add the uric acid in yourself, and then pray to whatever higher being you fancy to hope the creatinine levels are right, that just seems like rolling the dice.

-There are much better brands out there that have much more modern formulations, that are kept up-to-date, and that are backed up by good solid reviews, and face-to-face user experiences I’ve heard personally.
+There are much better brands out there that have much more modern formulations, that are kept up-to-date, and that is backed up by good solid reviews, and face-to-face user experiences I’ve heard personally.

 The best synthetic urine brands are: